timini/your.md/README.md

 This can be done in the docker-compose file but it is preferred that you use `.env` file

 create `.env.local` for local overrides to the environment which will not be picked up by source control

+Do not add secrets to `.env` as they will be commited to source control, instead add them to your local overrides - `.env.local`.